wxsd-sales/video-customer-support/README.md

    npm run start
    ```

-ADD localhost example
+   Now, you can access the web page using this URL: ```http://localhost:3000/?sipAddress=25334460309@yourdomain.webex.com&message=Video%20Support``` (example for local deployment)

 ## User Experience

-After joining the meeting, the user will be asked to wait for the expert (host) to join:
+After joining the meeting, the user will be asked to wait for the host to join:

 ![lobby](lobby.jpg)

-When the expert joins  the communication setup is completed:
+When the host joins  the communication setup is completed:

 ![meeting](meeting.jpg)

 The video widget is draggable, allowing the end user to move it around the screen.

-If you want to modify and customize the suer experience, [deploy your own instance](#build-your-project) and modify the files in the ```public``` folder
+If you want to modify and customize the user experience, [deploy your own instance](#build-your-project) and modify the files in the ```public``` folder

 ## Integrations